Clinical Coordinator Jobs in UK with Visa Sponsorship

 • Job Offer: A genuine offer from a UK employer with a valid Sponsor Licence (most NHS Trusts and large private providers have one).

 • Skill Level: The role must be on the list of eligible occupations.
-Clinical Coordinator roles typically fall under “Health Services and Public Health Managers and Directors” (SOC code 1182), which is eligible.
+Clinical coordinator roles typically fall under “Health Services and Public Health Managers and Directors” (SOC code 1182), which is eligible.

 • English Language Proficiency: Demonstrated by passing a Secure English Language Test (SELT) or holding a degree taught in English.